fireflycons/howto-install-metallb/README.md

 1. [Install and configure Ingress](./docs/02-install-ingress.md).
 After this step, Ingress will use MetalLB to expose services.

 All the inline YAML documents found in the above steps can be also be found in the [Manifests](./manifests/) folder.

+## Next Steps

+Should you wish to explore how to configure your ingress to serve https sites, then check out my next guide [here](https://github.com/fireflycons/howto-create-pki-for-private-cluster).